KeySpammers/Estate-Agentic-AI/README.md

 - Integration with third-party real estate platforms.
 - User-friendly dashboard for agents and clients.

+## Important
+This is currently being built as part of the Dubai AI Week Hackathon: Agentic AI.

 ## Installation
 1. Clone the repository:
    ```bash